-• Probationary Certificate - Students must apply online for a Probationary Certificate issued by SBEC/TEA, at http://www.sbec.state.tx.us/sbeconline under "Applications and Probationary Certification."
-There is a \$52 fee for the certificate and a \$42.25 fee for fingerprinting and a background check, both of which are paid online at the SBEC Web site.
-Students must have a professional fingerprinting service digitally scan their prints and send them to SBEC/TEA.
-SBEC/TEA will conduct its criminal background check using these scans by running them through the FBI and DPS databases.
-A maximum of three probationary certificates may be issued by SBEC/TEA per student (one per academic year), and students must reapply for them each year.
-SBEC/TEA may or may not issue a probationary certificate to anyone formerly on an emergency permit or other permit.
-Students

-- should have the school district contact SBEC/TEA if the district has a concern with this issue. - Alternative Certification Program Fee -A non-refundable fee of \$3,000 (subject to change) will be deducted from each ACP student's annual salary by the school district.
+- 1. Probationary Certificate Students must apply online for a Probationary certificate issued by the Texas Education Agency (TEA) at www.tea.state.tx.us under Educator Login "and "Applications and Probationary Certification."
+There is a \$52 fee for the certificate and a \$42.25 fee for fingerprinting and a background check, both of which are paid online at the website.
+Students must have a professional fingerprinting service digitally scan their prints and send them to the TEA.
+The TEA will conduct its criminal background check using these scans by running them through the Federal Bureau of Investigations (FBI) and the Department of Public Safety (DPS) databases.
+A maximum of three Probationary certificates may be issued by the TEA per student (one per academic year) and students must reapply for them each year.
+The TEA may or may not issue a Probationary certificate to anyone formerly on an emergency permit or other permit.
+Students should have the school district contact the TEA if the district has a concern with this issue. - 2.
+Alternative Certification Program (ACP) Fee -A non-refundable fee of \$3,000 (subject to change) will be deducted from each ACP student's annual salary by the school district.
 This fee supports the administration of the program, the university supervisor, the public school mentor, and the student's release time classroom substitute.
 Students who require a second or third year to complete the program will have a fee of \$900 deducted from their salary each semester for the same reasons stated above.
 Three years is the maximum allowed to complete the program.
-Students will register for the ACP Internship course every semester. - Certification Plan Students' transcripts will be analyzed during the first semester at UHCL, and the SoE Office of Academic Advising will create Candidate Plans of Study for all students.
+Students will register for the ACP Internship course every semester. - 3.
+Certification Plan Students' transcripts will be analyzed during the first semester at University of Houston-Clear Lake (UHCL) and the School of Education (SoE) Office of Academic Advising will create a Candidate Plan of Study (CPS) for all students.
 (Deficiency plans are not used by the ACP).
 Students will receive a card in the mail with instructions to come to B1231 to sign the plan.
-See Post-Baccalaureate Teacher Certification sections of catalog, the bulletin board at B1231 and SoE Web site for additional details on the SoE plans. - Plan Completion Students will assume all tuition, fees and other costs for required university course work, and complete all the requirements listed on the plan.
-Students must then apply for the Standard Classroom Teaching Certificate online and pay SBEC a \$77 fee.
-UHCL then recommends the students for the certificates at SBEC Online.
+See Post-Baccalaureate Teacher Certification sections of catalog, the bulletin board at B1231 and SoE website for additional details on the SoE plans. - 4.
+Plan Completion Students will assume all tuition, fees and other costs for required university course work, and complete all the requirements listed on the plan.
+Students must then apply for the Standard Classroom Teaching certificate online and pay the TEA a \$77 fee.
+UHCL then recommends the students for the certificates at the TEA online.